awslabs/aws-encryption-sdk-specification/changes/2020-07-15_raw-rsa-keyring-public-private-key-validation/change.md

 ## Out of Scope

 - All keyrings aside from the Raw RSA Keyring
-- The manner in which the Raw RSA Keyring is build/constructed/instantiated
+- The manner in which the Raw RSA Keyring is initialized
 - How to determine if a pair of keys match

 ## Motivation